AzorianSolutions/adpeeper/README.md

 # ADPeeper

-ADPeeper is a Python 3 / FastAPI app that exports ADP HR worker data to standard formats for consumption in third-party systems.
+ADPeeper is a Python 3 / FastAPI app that exports ADP HR worker data to CSV and/or JSON for consumption in third-party systems.
+Additionally, ADPeeper can be configured to directly synchronize worker data to Active Directory users.

-## TL;DR
+## TL;DR - Linux

 To get started quickly with a simple deployment, execute the following `bash` commands on a *nix based system with `git`, `python3`, `python3-pip`, and `python3-venv` installed: